-The APR on most personal loans is between 5.99% and 35.99%.
+The annual percentage rate (APR) on most personal loans is between 5.99% and 35.99%.
 This is substantially lower than what you’d pay in interest for a payday loan, and you’ll have anywhere between 6 and 72 months to pay the loan off.

 If you are successfully matched with a lender and offered a loan, you’ll be prompted to review the loan documents and accept the terms.
-Once the agreement has been executed, you can expect the money to be deposited into your account within one to five business days.
+Once the loan agreement has been executed, the loan proceeds will be deposited into your account within one to five business days.

 Before moving forward, read our in-depth review.

 Short-Term Loans from Bad Credit Lenders

 If you’d prefer to skip the loan marketplaces and apply directly with a reputable lender, here are some viable options to consider:

 Avant is an established loan provider with a customer satisfaction rating of 95 percent.
 In addition, they have a straightforward loan application process.
 Following loan approval, the funds will be deposited into your personal bank account in as little as one business day.

 Loan amounts range from $2,000 to $35,000 with repayment terms from 2 to 5 years.
 If you have a bad credit score, your interest rate will cap out at 35.99 percent.
 It may seem high, but it’s relatively low compared to other cash advance loans that cater to those with bad credit history.